eblerjana/pangenie/vignettes/README.md

 **Author:** Andrew Blair

-This directory contains vignettes and tutorials for running PanGenie on various datasets.
+This directory contains vignettes and tutorials for running PanGenie on paired WGS and RNA-seq cohorts.

+## GEUVADIS CHM13 Analysis

 ## GEUVADIS GRCh38 Analysis